kurator-org/kurator-validation/README.md

 ##### Python library layout

 All python code provided with kurator-validation is organized as Python packages stored under the `packages` directory.
 Each package includes Python modules and classes that can be used directly from Python scripts for data cleaning; example Python scripts using these modules and classes; and **Kurator-Akka** workflows that employ the same Python modules and classes.
-The next section of this README illustrates how to use either scripts or workflow to accomplish the same data cleaning tasks.
+The next section of this README illustrates how to use either a script or a workflow to accomplish the same data cleaning task.

 Example: Validating names using WoRMS
 -------------------------------------